 Framework where it leads to a qualification.

-Once a course has been accredited, it is listed on the National Training Information Service website.
-You can use this website to check if a course is accredited by typing in the course code.
+Once a course has been accredited, it is listed on the My Skills website, your website for the skills you need to be an accredited yoga teacher.
+You can use this website to check if a course is accredited by typing in the course code or the area in which you want to study.

-With The Yoga House House’s Certificate IV in Remedial Yoga Teaching you are getting just that!
-A comprehensive course that is nationally recognised, not only in the fitness industry, but the complementary health care system too.
+The Yoga House only employs yoga teachers with a minimum 10137NAT Certificate IV in Remedial Yoga Teaching certification.
+COTY offers this comprehensive course that is nationally recognised, not only in the fitness industry, but the complementary health care system too.
 Plus the added bonus of business studies, how to reach your clients in the digital age and how to develop and maintain successful client relationships.